 NES distributes funds to all the NHSScotland boards providing undergraduate training in dental hospitals and outreach centres.

 Once you’ve passed your final exams and gained your BDS degree, the next step is to apply for foundation training.

 Vocational (foundation) training

 Recent graduates from UK dental schools must complete a foundation training programme, which lasts one year.
-After successfully completing the course, they are eligible to hold a Health Board list number, which allows dentists to work as associates or principals in NHS general dental practice.
+After successfully completing the course, they are eligible to hold a Health Board list number, which allows Dentists to work as associates or principals in NHS general dental practice.

-NES co-ordinates foundation training and provides funding for trainees.
+NHS Education for Scotland (NES) co-ordinates foundation training and provides funding for trainees.
 Find out more on the NES website.

 Core and Specialty training